Skip to main content

 };

-And there you have it.
-Refreshing the frontend interface (http://host:1223/) should list you all the contacts that are stored in the Mongo database.
+There you go.
+Refreshing the frontend interface (http://host:1223/) should list all the contacts stored in the Mongo database.

-Let's add a few more features.
-No contact manager should exist without a search/filter function - adding this via AngularJS is relatively easy but I would also like to add a few more 'nice-to-have' features such as sorting of columns and capitalisation of the table headers.
-We need to make further modifications to ListController:
+Let’s bolt on a few more features.
+No contact manager should exist without search and filtering.
+Adding that via AngularJS is relatively easy, but I also want some nice-to-haves: column sorting and capitalised table headers.
+We need to modify ListController further:

 angular.module('filters', []).filter('capitalise', function () {